appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/javascript-promises.md

  <VideoEmbed host="youtube" videoId="VuBycqPJVug" title="How to use JS Promises and Async/Await" caption="How to use JS Promises and Async/Await"/>

-Appsmith APIs like [showAlert()](/reference/appsmith-framework/widget-actions/show-alert.md), [showModal()](/reference/appsmith-framework/widget-actions/show-modal.md), [storeValue()](/reference/appsmith-framework/widget-actions/store-value.md), [navigateTo()](/reference/appsmith-framework/widget-actions/navigate-to.md), and more returns a promise, making asynchronous workflow's implementation easier and readable.
+Appsmith framework functions like [showAlert()](/reference/appsmith-framework/widget-actions/show-alert.md), [showModal()](/reference/appsmith-framework/widget-actions/show-modal.md), [storeValue()](/reference/appsmith-framework/widget-actions/store-value.md), [navigateTo()](/reference/appsmith-framework/widget-actions/navigate-to.md), and more returns a promise, making asynchronous workflow's implementation easier and readable.

 To understand the difference between callbacks and Promise implementation, consider an example.
 You execute three APIs in sequence and show a message "done" when all the APIs have finished running successfully.